Driving from your wheelchair

 Wheelchair users can choose to install an automatic or manual ramp at the tailgate or sliding door of their car.
 Alternatively, users could opt for a tail lift for greater support.
 A ramp functions to help users get into a vehicle seamlessly and removes the need to transfer from their wheelchairs.

-Ramps: There are two types of amps available: manual ramps and automatic ramps.
+Ramps: There are two types of ramps available: manual ramps and automatic ramps.
 While both ramps provide the same function, the automatic ramp provides more independence and convenience.

 Tail lifts: Similarly to a ramp, a tail lift helps users move in and out of their vehicle as they remain seated in a wheelchair.
 The tail lift is a platform which raises the user into a car or lowers them to the ground.